-This is a top of the line, beginner-friendly surfskate.
-The Carver CX trucks don’t carve as aggressive compared to other spring-based adapters, making it an easier transition into surfskating.
+This is a top-of-the-line, beginner-friendly surfskate.
+The Carver CX trucks don’t carve as aggressively compared to other spring-based adapters, making it an easier transition into surfskating.
 Mixed with a larger than usual wheelbase (20.75″ – 22″), this Omakase Carver CX setup carves like a dream and performs best around 8-12mph.

 - Loaded Omakase Deck

 - Orangatang Knuckles Bushings

 - Orangatang 4President 77a